ColinKlich/DocScribe/README.md

 ## Contributing

 Contributions are welcome!
 If you have a bug fix or an improvement, please feel free to open a pull request.
 For bugs or feature requests, please create an issue on the GitHub repository.

+## Original Source Code
+This plugin was originally forked from [BMO Chatbot](https://github.com/longy2k/obsidian-bmo-chatbot).
+This project is not intended to be a copy of BMO Chatbot.
+Instead, BMO is the base with which we will build a new tool, one that accomplishes a similar, yet different function.

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.